MisterGoodcat/good-injector-vue/README.md

 * Please note that the `InjectArguments` decorator is a decorator factory.
 Don't forget the parenthesis, i.e. `InjectArguments()` (in newer TypeScript versions, compiler will complain if you forget this).
 * Please note that the `SupportsInjection` decorator of _good-injector_ does not work _directly on Vue.js components_, because they are not instantiated by the container.
 The decorator fully works on all your dependencies though, for example the `Repository` type in the sample above.
 * Make sure that you don't inject costly to construct transient dependencies into potentially frequently called life cycle hooks like _updated_.

+## Build yourself

+Make sure you have ts-node globally installed for executing the unit tests.

+* Clone repo
+* `yarn`
+* `npm run build:dev`

+Look at the available scripts to see what's available to build, lint, test and watch.